Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

 4. **Operational acceptance testing:** This is performed to ensure that the system meets the requirements for operation and maintenance.

-5. **Contractual and regulatory acceptance testing:** This is performed to ensure that the system meets the requirements specified in the contract and any applicable regulations.
+5. **Regulatory acceptance testing:** This is performed to ensure that the system meets the requirements specified in the contract and any applicable regulations.

 </details>